jakeprins/nextwind/README.md

-# Tailify - A Next.js + Tailwind + Netlify CMS starter-kit
+# NextWind - A Next.js + Tailwind + Netlify CMS starter-kit

-This project is started with the [Serverless SaaS Boilerplate](https://serverless.page/), a React starter-kit that is bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).
+A flexible landing page + blog template

 Run `npm install && npm run dev` to start the project.

-To use the CMS follow the steps below.
+Follow the steps below to setup the CMS.

 ## Netlify CMS